rhdtownsend/gyre/doc/source/appendices/comp-ptrope/struct-equations.rst

 At the boundary between adjacent regions, the pressure and interior mass must be continuous.
-If :math:`z_{i-1/2}` denotes the coordinate of the boundary between the :math:`i-1` and :math:`i` regions, then these continuinty relations are expressed as
+If :math:`z_{i-1/2}` denotes the coordinate of the boundary between the :math:`i-1` and :math:`i` regions, then these continuity relations are expressed as

 .. math::